 - Projects that are not accessible and presented to the public

 - Projects that are carried out by an individual or collective as a single author of the project

 - Proposals for the express purpose of: renting studio space, professional development (classes, services), travel expenses, the purchase or rental of equipment, or hiring of services not otherwise associated with a public project that meets the above criteria

-It is best to use the provided Budget Worksheet as it speaks directly to Propeller Fund related expenses but also, there you will be able to select your interest in the Research and Development grant.
+It is best to use the provided Budget Worksheet, as it speaks directly to Propeller Fund related expenses.
 Click on the link in the Supporting Documents section below to download the Budget Worksheet.